BlazingPitchforks/Blazing-Pitchfork-Translations/README.md

 This would replace in game the word Yes with I I!

-#Note: All In Game Text Use The Language.txt File For Steam Requirements Please Make Edit's To The Global File
+# Note: All In Game Text Use The Language.txt File For Steam Requirements Please Make Edit's To The Global File.
+If You Wish To Translate A Steam Store Page Feel Free To Send Us An Email At contact@blazingpitchforks.com For More Info.